swisscom/sample-uaa-spring-boot-service-provider/README.md

-# Sample OAuth2 spring boot app for CloudFoundry
+# Sample Spring boot OAuth2 service provider for UAA
-Demo app that authenticates its users against an OAuth2 provider.
+Demo app that authenticates its users against an OAuth2 provider (i.e. UAA) using the `authorization code` grant type, meaning this app will store the session (and JWT) in its backend.

 It uses Spring boot and Spring security (based on https://github.com/spring-guides/tut-spring-boot-oauth2).

 It is primarily designed to run on CloudFoundry, since it expects the OAuth2 configuration to be passed in `VCAP_SERVICES.

 ## How it works